PAPIsdotio/papis-europe-2018/ML-kickstart-workshop.md

 ### Introduction to Machine Learning

 - Key ML concepts and terminology
+- Formalizing supervised learning problems: classification and regression
-- Possibilities and example use cases
+- Possibilities and example use cases (web applications, mobile, enterprise data science)
-- [Hands-on] Formalizing your own ML problem

 ### Model creation

 - Intuitions behind learning algorithms: Nearest Neighbors and Decision Trees
 - [Hands-on] Introduction to Jupyter notebooks
-- [Hands-on] Creating and interpreting Decision Trees with BigML (ML-as-a-Service tool) and scikit-learn (open source ML library)
+- [Hands-on] Creating and interpreting Decision Trees with scikit-learn (open source ML library) and BigML (ML-as-a-Service tool), on classification and regression datasets

 ### Evaluation

 - Performance criteria for ML models and evaluation procedure
 - Aggregate metrics for regression (MAE, MSE, R-squared, MAPE) and classification (accuracy, confusion and cost matrices)
-- [Hands-on] Evaluating models with BigML and scikit-learn
+- [Hands-on] Evaluating models with Python, scikit-learn and BigML on previous datasets
 - [Hands-on] Improving prediction accuracy with ensembles of Decision Trees: Random Forests
+- [Hands-on] Embracing randomness with cross-validation

-### Operationalization
+### Deployment

-- [Hands-on] Demo of cloud ML APIs: Indico and BigML
+- [Hands-on] Why and how to use REST APIs for ML use in production
-- [Hands-on] Deploying your own Python models as APIs with Microsoft Azure ML or Flask (open source library)
+- [Hands-on] Deploying your own Python models as APIs with the [Flask](http://flask.pocoo.org/) library
-- Critical overview of open source and cloud ML products and deployment solutions
+- [Hands-on] Using your API to fill in missing values in a spreadsheet program

 ### Conclusions

-- Key take-aways
+- Recap of key take-aways
 - Resources to go further

 ## Instructor and testimonials